 A. No. Both sessions are identical.
 The same opportunities are available at each session so students will get equal opportunities to register for courses, meet their classmates, interact with faculty, etc.

 Q. What if I cannot make it to June Orientation due to other previous engagements?

 A. It is expected that all new students attend June Orientation.
 You shouldn't pass up the opportunity to meet your classmates, faculty, and New Student Leaders!
-However, if you cannot make it to either session due to extenuating circumstances, please inform us on the Orientation registration form via the First Year Student Checklist (available May 2018).
+However, if you cannot make it to either session due to extenuating circumstances, please inform us on the Orientation registration form via the First Year Student Checklist.

 Q: What happens if I absolutely cannot attend June Orientation?

-A: You will receive all of the necessary forms and information in the First Year Guide (available May 2018), which will be mailed to you.
-Please inform us on the Orientation registration form via the First Year Student Checklist (available May 2018).
+A: You will receive all of the necessary forms and information in the First Year Guide, which will be mailed to you.
+Please inform us on the Orientation registration form via the First Year Student Checklist.
 We will be in touch later in the summer to discuss your course registration.
 Additionally, you will participate in Orientation-related activities during Fall Welcome in September, which begins on first year move-in day.
 You will have a chance to meet your classmates and hear from faculty and student leaders during that time so you can feel more comfortable before classes begin.

 Q. Can parents/guardians attend June Orientation?

 A. Absolutely!
 We have designed a separate Parent/Guardian Orientation program with family members in mind.
 The online registration system is closed at this time but parents/guardians are able to register on-site at the General Assistance table during check-in.
 The cost of this program is $100 per parent/guardian, which cover meals, administrative costs, and materials and is charged at the time of registration.

 Q. Must parents/guardians attend June Orientation?